anasY2/arcion-docs/README.md

 To contribute to the documentation, you only need a GitHub account.
 See [CONTRIBUTING.md](CONTRIBUTING.md) for contribution guidelines.

-To run a local instance of the documentation on your machine, follow these steps:
+To run a local instance of the documentation on your machine, follow the below steps:
 1. Install a Hugo extended release from [the Hugo releases page](https://github.com/gohugoio/hugo/releases) that's appropriate for your machine.
 Make sure to install Hugo 0.79 or higher.
 2. Navigate to your copy of the repository and run:
 	```sh